moskensoap/makelink/README.md

 # Installation

-See [MSYS2 new package guide](https://www.msys2.org/dev/new-package/), build the package and run:
+See the [MSYS2 new package guide](https://www.msys2.org/dev/new-package/), build the package and run:

     pacman -U *.pkg.tar.zst